 Weekly Public Night Updates:

-The observatory will be CLOSED this evening (Monday, November 4) due to heavy cloud coverage.
-We will make another attempt on Monday, November 18.
+** The observatory will be CLOSED this evening (Monday, January 13) due to scattered thunderstorms and heavy clouds.

 Please visit our Facebook and Twitter accounts for Monday evening forecast updates.
 We will do our best to post status updates no later than 12:00 pm on Mondays.
 Thank you for your interest!